 We are saving a substantial amount of money every month, but one thing I've noticed that’s even more important than how much you are saving is the fact that your money is going toward more things that you love.
 We are using the extra income every month to pay for fun activities, or to buy gear to invest in new hobbies we've picked up, or to travel all over the country.
 That by far beats living in the same place and doing the same thing every day.
 We are spending more on experiences and less on things.
 We don't feel the need to shop as much as we used to and we are really figuring out how to put our money toward more things that matter.

-We are coming up on our first anniversary of living in a van full-time, and we will be sharing a video with you to celebrate!
-But now that we've really figured it all out, we are focusing on how we can use van life as an opportunity to progress forward in our lives, pay off our debt, and eventually invest in a property for our tiny house.
+Now that we've really figured it all out, we are focusing on how we can use van life as an opportunity to progress forward in our lives, pay off our debt, and eventually invest in a property for our tiny house.